black-dragon74/dms-api/README.md

 # If `true` a redis server must be running on your machine
 redis = false

+# Turn this on if you want to monitor physical data store using a separate go routine
+monitorDataStore = true

 # Host and port to listen on
 host = "localhost"
 port = 8000